sketchplugins/plugin-directory/README.md

 - [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
 - [Lokalise Plugin](https://github.com/lokalise/lokalise-sketchplugin), by Lokalise: Deliver multilingual assets faster and smarter.
 Share context with your linguists, get early feedback about each market and preview the design in all languages.
 - [MarginSymbols](https://github.com/griffin-stewie/MarginSymbols), by griffin-stewie:
-- [Memsource Translation Plugin](https://help.memsource.com/hc/en-us/articles/360015614919), by Memsource: Start translating at the design phase and reduce time to market with the Memsource Translation Plugin.
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.
 - [Mesh Gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.
 - [Metaball](https://github.com/mheesakkers/sketch-plugin-metaball), by mheesakkers: A simple plugin to draw shapes based on inner and outer tangents between two circles.